fortrabbit/docs/11.concepts/env-vars.md

 # ${FORTRABBIT_MYSQL_PASSWORD} is an alias for a value populated by fortrabbit
 ```

-Dynamic ENV vars will not overwrite existing, manually created ENV vars.
+System ENV vars will not overwrite existing, manually created ENV vars.
 This means: if you manually create an ENV var, we guarantee that we won't replace it's value by a dynamically generated ENV var.

 ### Nested ENV vars